 To apply, send (1) a cover letter describing why you are well-qualified to meet these criteria; (2) a detailed professional résumé; (3) a single-page personal statement to show what makes you tick; and (4) a list of five professional references, including title, address, telephone number, email address, and a note about how they know you.
 References will be contacted only during the finalist stage.

-Applications should be sent to email@example.com and are due by June 16, 2017.
-Applications will continue to be reviewed until a suitable candidate is identified.
+Applications should be sent to firstname.lastname@example.org .
+Formal review of applications will start July 1, but applications will still be accepted until a suitable candidate is identified.
 Anticipated start date is November 1, 2017.